Leadership

 Rachael grew up in Fairbanks, then attended The University of Montana where she received a bachelors in Journalism.
 After some time working in TV news, she decided it wasn’t for her and moved to Laramie, Wyoming where she received a Masters of Public Administration.

-Rachael and her spouse, Iain, have 2 young kids and family throughout Alaska and can’t imagine living anywhere else.
+Rachael and her spouse, Iain, have 2 kids and family throughout Alaska and can’t imagine living anywhere else.

 jldinneen@gmail.com